AishwaryaPramod99/Aishwarya_Portfolio/final-project-part-two.md

 # User research

 ## Target audience
-The target audience who I aim to focus are the passengers who travel and use the flights frequently, the airlines industry itself cause they were the ones who got affected the most and finally the policy makers who are interested in knowing how COVID-19 impacted this industry and its recovery process from this major hit.
+The target audience who I aim to focus are the passengers who travel and use the flights frequently, the airlines industry itself cause they were the ones who got affected the most and finally the policy makers who are interested in knowing how COVID-19 impacted this industry and its recovery process from this major hit. <br>

 For my interview, I reached out to my friend who loves to travel like me and the general audience.

 ## Interview script
-The main goals from my research are:
+The main goals from my research are: <br>
-    Know the clarity of my visualization: Were the charts easy to understand and follow?
+    Know the clarity of my visualization: Were the charts easy to understand and follow? <br>
-    Engagement of the narrative: Does my personal experience and the data used relate with the user and keep them engaged?
+    Engagement of the narrative: Does my personal experience and the data used relate with the user and keep them engaged? <br>
-    Actionable insights: Does the call to action feel show the impact and make it convincing?
+    Actionable insights: Does the call to action feel show the impact and make it convincing? <br>

 | Goal | Questions to Ask |
 |------|------------------|